Feedback Refined Local-Global Network for Super-Resolution of Hyperspectral Imagery: Introduction

 \section{Introduction}

-\IEEEPARstart{H}{yperspectral} imaging system collects and processes information across the entire range of electromagnetic spectrum.
-Compared with multispectral image or natural image, the resulting hyperspectral image (HSI) contains rich spectral information and have been widely used in various fields, such as plant detection \cite{lowe2017hyperspectral}, medical diagnosis \cite{pike2015minimum}, land cover detection \cite{liu2015estimating}, etc. However, due to the limitation of hardware, it is still difficult to acquire an HSI of high spatial resolution directly, which confines its practical applications.
-Therefore, how to obtain a reliable high-resolution hyperspectral image remains a very challenging problem.
+\IEEEPARstart{H}{yperspectral} imaging sensors collect and process information across different bands of the entire electromagnetic spectrum.
+Compared with multi-spectral image, the resulting hyperspectral image (HSI) contains richer spectral information and has been applied to resource management, target detection and land cover detection \cite{7175025,6734720,8418840,yan2016band}, etc. However, because of the limitation of imagery system, it is difficult to acquire an HSI with high spatial resolution.
+Therefore, how to obtain a reliable high-resolution HSI is sill a very challenging problem.